wmetaz/ASDT/README.md

 As for the pretrain model, you can refer to RRM.

-# Training from a pretrained classification model:
+# Training from a pretrained classification model
 python train_from_cls_weight.py

 # Test